mit-dci/opencx/cxrpc/README.md

 RPC is just a starting point for being able to accept network I/O

 The `register` and `login` commands send stuff in plaintext as far as I know so they might be replaced

+## UPDATE
+register does stuff now but login doesn't. register works the same way and returns nothing

 ## register
 This commands checks that there is no user with the same username, and if there isn't, registers you and returns a token to be included in authenticated commands.